Welcome to St. John Neumann Catholic Church

 Over the years, diocesan priests have nurtured this growing community.
 Father Vaughn Meiler served as St. John Neumann’s first pastor from 1984 to 1992.
 Father Patrick Zurek served the parish from 1992 until his ordination as Auxiliary Bishop of the Archdiocese of San Antonio in February 1998.

 Father David Jaeger, a Franciscan Friar of the Holy Land, became pastor in 1998 until he was called to Rome in May of 1999.
 Monsignor Edward Jordan assumed parish responsibilities here in June of 1999 to lead the congregation through its Capital Campaign and organizational move to the new facility.

 Father Kirby Garner joined the parish in July 2006 and led the parish Capital Campaign to build a new church.
 Under his leadership, the parishioners of St. John Neumann pledged $12 million for this effort.

 Father Bud Roland joined our parish in July of 2008, leading the way for the continued growth of our parish.
 Under his shepherding, St. John Neumann has reached new heights of membership, stewardship, and spirituality.

 From a relatively small beginning of several hundred families, St. John Neumann has grown to over 2,800 families, with a faith formation program that supports Christian formation for many children and adults.
-A full compliment of vital ministries, too numerous to identify in this brief history, has been established.
+A full complement of vital ministries, too numerous to identify in this brief history, has been established.
 These ministries enable the parish to not only serve her members but also thousands of our brothers and sisters throughout the Austin community and far beyond.
 SJN is a strong parish, still young, and committed to spreading God’s Word through Catholic living and outreach.